ProfSynapse/Synapse_CoR/README.md

 **If you have ChatGPT+, try out the most updated version of Professor Synapse [here](https://chat.openai.com/g/g-ucpsGCQHZ-professor-synapse)**

-Note that the CustomInstruction.txt and the GPTPrompt.txt is to create your own GPT.
+Note that the CustomInstruction.txt is for custom instructions, and the GPTPrompt.txt is to create your own GPT.

 ## Genealogy of Synapse_CoR